LiamBatiste/Port-Prospects/README.md

 **Port Segmenation:**

-- Which home ports are being visited by defense vessels with the lowest fuel efficiency and decarbonisation efficiency?
-- Which home ports are being visited by freighter vessels with the lowest fuel efficiency and decarbonisation efficiency?
+- Which home ports are being visited by defense vessels and freighter vessels with the lowest fuel efficiency and decarbonisation efficiency?
-- Which home ports have the oldest average build years for defense vessels by propulsion type?
-- Which home ports have the oldest average build years for freighter vessels by propulsion type?
+- Which home ports have the oldest average build years for defense and freighter vessels by propulsion type?
-- Which home ports have the lowest average fuel efficiency for defense vessels for each propulsion type?
-- Which home ports have the lowest average fuel efficiency for freighter vessels for each propulsion type?
+- Which home ports have the lowest average fuel efficiency for defense and freighter vessels for each propulsion type?
-- Which home ports have the lowest average decarbonisation efficiency for defense vessels for each propulsion type?
-- Which home ports have the lowest average decarbonisation efficiency for freighter vessels for each propulsion type?
+- Which home ports have the lowest average decarbonisation efficiency for defense and freighter vessels for each propulsion type?
-- Which destination ports are being visited by defense vessels with the lowest fuel efficiency and decarbonisation efficiency?
-- Which destination ports are being visited by freighter vessels with the lowest fuel efficiency and decarbonisation efficiency?
+- Which destination ports are being visited by defense and freighter vessels with the lowest fuel efficiency and decarbonisation efficiency?
-- Which destination ports have the oldest average build years for defense vessels by propulsion type?
-- Which destination ports have the oldest average build years for freighter vessels by propulsion type?
+- Which destination ports have the oldest average build years for defense and freighter vessels by propulsion type?
-- Which destination ports have the lowest average fuel efficiency for defense vessels for each propulsion type?
-- Which destination ports have the lowest average fuel efficiency for freighter vessels for each propulsion type?
+- Which destination ports have the lowest average fuel efficiency for defense and freighter vessels for each propulsion type?
-- Which destination ports have the lowest average decarbonisation efficiency for defense vessels for each propulsion type?
-- Which destination ports have the lowest average decarbonisation efficiency for freighter vessels for each propulsion type?
+- Which destination ports have the lowest average decarbonisation efficiency for defense and freighter vessels for each propulsion type?

 **Engine Segmentation:**

--  Which defense vessel engines have the lowest average fuel efficiency and decarbonisation efficiency?
--  Which freighter vessel engines have the lowest average fuel efficiency and decarbonisation efficiency?
+-  Which defense and freighter vessel engines have the lowest average fuel efficiency and decarbonisation efficiency?
--  Which defense vessel engines have average mco_per_tonnage lower than that of Wartsilas engine averages?
--  Which freighter vessel engines have average mco_per_tonnage lower than that of Wartsilas engine averages?
+-  Which defense and freighter vessel engines have average mco_per_tonnage lower than that of Wartsilas engine averages?
--  What are the top 5 defense vessel engines that may have been in service for longest?
--  What are the top 5 freighter vessel engines that may have been in service for longest?
+-  What are the top 5 defense and freighter vessel engines that may have been in service for longest?
--  Which propulsion types have the lowest average fuel efficiency for defense vessels?
--  Which propulsion types have the lowest average fuel efficiency for freighter vessels?
+-  Which propulsion types have the lowest average fuel efficiency for defense and freighter vessels?
--  Which propulsion types have the lowest average decarbonisation efficiency for defense vessels?
--  Which propulsion types have the lowest average decarbonisation efficiency for freighter vessels?
+-  Which propulsion types have the lowest average decarbonisation efficiency for defense and freighter vessels?
--  Which propulsion types are most commonly found across different countries for defense vessels?
+-  Which propulsion types are most commonly found across different countries for defense and freighter vessels?
--  Which propulsion types are most commonly found across different countries for freight vessels?
--  Which propulsion types have the lowest average fuel and decarbonisation efficiency for defense vessels?
--  Which propulsion types have the lowest average fuel and decarbonisation efficiency for freighter vessels?
+-  Which propulsion types have the lowest average fuel and decarbonisation efficiency for defense and freighter vessels?

 # Visuals - Python
 ## Port Segmentation